alexmueller07/alexmueller07/README.md

 ## Hi there 👋

-My name is Alex, and I am a current Computer Science undergraduate student in my junior year at the University of Wisconsin-Madison.
+My name is Alexander, and I am a current Computer Science undergraduate student at the University of Minnesota Twin-Cities.

 - 🔭 I’m currently working on a poker bot which adapts its play using machine learning to the behavior of the other players at the table.
 - 🌱 I’m currently learning about deep learning and neural networks